Send us a voice memo, video or photo: circleround [at] wbur [dot] org.

 Created and produced by parents of young children, WBUR's Circle Round is a podcast that adapts carefully-selected folktales from around the world into sound- and music-rich radio plays for kids ages 4 to 10.
 Each 10- to 20-minute episode explores important issues like kindness, persistence and generosity.
-And each episodes ends with an activity that inspires a deeper conversation between children and grown-ups.
+And each episode ends with an activity that inspires a deeper conversation between children and grown-ups.

 Notable voices from the stage and screen bring these stories to life with the help of narrator, writer, and veteran public radio host/reporter Rebecca Sheir.
 Eric Shimelonis, composer for the stage and screen, creates original music for each story.
 Katherine Brewer is executive producer.
 Circle Round was created by Jessica Alpert.

 Circle Round has earned numerous honors, including a Parents' Choice Gold Award, a Webby nomination, and featured spots at the The UK International Radio Drama Festival and HEAR Now Festival.
 Circle Round was also the recipient of a major grant from the Henry Luce Foundation.